CyberNord/ROI-Extraction-for-Palmprint-Recognition/README.md

 ## User Manual

 The program consists of several files: `main.py` and `meth.py` should not be altered, as they form the core of the program.
 The file `settings.py` can be modified.
 To run the program, a database and an output folder must be specified in `settings.py`.
 Afterward, the file `main.py` can be executed, for instance, through the console.
-Note that the required libraries, as described in Section 5, must be installed.
+Note that the required libraries (OpenCV) must be installed.

 ### Input
 As input, a folder containing valid images of palms is expected.
 The image formats *.png and *.jpg have been successfully tested, but it is likely that this program supports all image formats supported by OpenCV.
 The hands may be in color or grayscale.
 To ensure a successful analysis, the hands should be presented with the palm facing up and fingers spread.
 The surface on which the hands lie should have as good a contrast to the hand as possible.